JeffDeCola/my-cheat-sheets/concourse-ci-cheat-sheet/install_concourse_binary_google_compute_engine.md

 Then ssh into you instance.

-You may want to consider looking at this
+You may also want to consider looking at this
 [repo using ansible](https://github.com/ahelal/ansible-concourse)

 ## CONCOURSE BINARY AND KEYS